Contrasting Dillard’s (NYSE:DDS) and Pick n Pay Stores (OTCMKTS:PKPYY)

 |3.00

-Dillard’s currently has a consensus target price of $57.80, indicating a potential downside of 36.95%.
-Given Dillard’s’ higher probable upside, research analysts plainly believe Dillard’s is more favorable than Pick n Pay Stores.
+Dillard’s presently has a consensus target price of $57.80, suggesting a potential downside of 40.97%.
+Given Dillard’s’ higher possible upside, analysts clearly believe Dillard’s is more favorable than Pick n Pay Stores.

 |Dillard’s